 - Grate has larger holes that lets smaller seed slip through

-9. Stokes Select Suet Bird Feeder
+9. Stokes Select Suet Feeder

-If you’re landscaping your yard and decided to plant maple trees, you’ll need the best bird feeder to hang in them and support your birds all year round.
+If you’re landscaping your yard and decided to plant maple trees, you’ll need the best feeder to hang in them and support your birds all year round.
 This is especially important if you live in a place that gets cold in the winter months.
 This feeder will easily hold two larger suet cakes that will give your birds energy and a nice food source all winter long.
-It has a cage grid design that will securely hold he suet in place while giving birds plenty of space to get through it and eat the suet cake.
+It has a wire mesh cage grid design that will securely hold he suet in place while giving birds plenty of space to get through it and eat the suet cake.

 - Has a weather-resistant coating